 It's a way to categorize players according to their skill, with them climbing the ranked ladder, consisting of multiple tiers.
 As it stands, only the Summoner's Rift map is eligible for ranked matches, and it's also the only one used in professional games.

-What Ranks are There in League of Legends?
+What Ranks Exist In League of Legends?

 League of Legends has 9 ranking tiers for the competitive mode in the game.
 Players will start at the Iron tier and can climb up to the Challenger tier.
 The average rank hovers around the high-silver, low-gold tier, depending on how much the season has progressed.
 These are all of the League of Legends ranks: